 Is Your Child Drinking Enough Water At School?

-Going back to school can be both exciting and stressful.
-As the school year begins, make sure your child has enough water to drink at all times.
+As the school year begins, here are a few tips to help you make sure your child has enough water to drink at school.

 It's that time of the year again.
 While you're busy getting your child ready for school to begin, you could find yourself worrying about all kinds of things.
 Like, whether your child is drinking enough water at school.